Why Commission The House Shop for a Tenant Reference?

 Tenant Fees Ban: What Landlords Need to Know

-Once this system kicks off, all the specifics will be contained in the tenancy agreement and landlords, or their agents, will have to make sure they are working within the limits of a fair clause.
+All the specifics will be contained in the tenancy agreement and landlords, or their agents, will have to make sure they are working within the limits of a fair clause.

 Landlord Advice & Documents